 The largest of these additions is for social care.
 Social care expenditure has been included where the need for care is primarily due to a health condition (including old-age related conditions), and where care supporting basic Activities of Daily Living (ADLs, such as bathing, dressing and walking)2 makes up a substantial element of the service provided.

-Excluded from health accounts are social care services for which the care component is primarily made up of support with Instrumental Activities of Daily Living (IADLs, including shopping, cooking and managing finances)3, such as day care and supported accommodation.
+Excluded from our estimate of current healthcare expenditure are social care services for which the care component is primarily made up of support with Instrumental Activities of Daily Living (IADLs, including shopping, cooking and managing finances)3, such as day care and supported accommodation.
 Also excluded from health accounts are home adaptations, which are considered capital expenditure, and non-healthcare related activity such as asylum seeker support.
+These are reported as the memorandum item “social long-term care” expenditure.
+Social long-term care expenditure can be added to health-related long-term care to give a measure of total long-term care expenditure, also reported within our bulletins.

 Figures for government expenditure on care exclude client contributions to social care services, which are included in the out-of-pocket financing scheme, while grants by health bodies and local authorities to charities are recorded in the NPISH financing scheme instead of the government financing scheme.

-Also included in the new health accounts is a small component of children’s social care, again where this meets the criteria of the need for care being primarily due to a health condition and where care supporting basic ADLs makes up a substantial part of the care component.
+Also included in the measurement of current healthcare expenditure is a small component of children’s social care, again where this meets the criteria of the need for care being primarily due to a health condition and where care supporting basic ADLs makes up a substantial part of the care component.
 This covers a small proportion of children’s residential care and direct payments, in the cases where these are specifically provided as a result of a child’s medical condition, as well as expenditure on educational psychology services.

 In addition to social care services, Carer’s Allowance is included in the health accounts, as it constitutes expenditure by government on funding household provision of long-term care, consistent with the SHA 2011 guidelines.